 Disability is determined regardless of a person's age and the main criteria in determining the degree of severity are the extent of outside assistance and the amount of additional expenses arising out of the disability.

-The benefits are monthly benefits and the size of the benefit depends on the degree of disability.
+The benefits are monthly benefits and the size of the benefit depends on the degree of disability and additional costs caused by the disability.